 As a standalone Chinese historical drama, this movie is an average tale of a poor girl with a love triangle.
 However, it seems like a step backward because it is a sequel to 2011’s Scarlet Heart.
 This was a way to appease fans from the film’s ending rather than a standalone sequel.

 Seeing Liu Shi Shi as Zhang Xiao and Nicky Wu as Yin Zheng in a modern-day setting would work in theory.
-However, the lackluster plot just drags everything out.
-Compared to the original tv series, the love story is underdeveloped.
+However, the plot just drags everything out.
+Compared to the original TV series, the love story is underdeveloped.